"Honor, Preserve, Educate"

 The "Tex" Hill Wing was originally formed in Fredricksburg, Texas and named for flying ace David Lee "Tex" Hill in 2005.
 It moved to the Hondo Army Air Field in Hondo, Texas in 2008, where it hosted annual aviation events in honor of our veterans and active duty military.
 In 2017, the wing moved to Stinson Aiport in San Antonio.

 When the "Tex" Hill Wing made the move to Hondo, it immediately saw that the airport was of historic importance.
 Here, during World War II many thousands of airmen were trained as Navigators, destined to guide American bombers to their targets in both the European and Pacific theaters.

 During the Korean War (1951-1959), the airport was re-activated as the Hondo Air Base, training the pilots who would fly combat missions in Korea and Vietnam.

-The Wing participates in the Medina County Fair, Christmas in God's County, and Welcome New Teachers to name a few.
-Here are two pictures from one of our Medina County Fair booth exhibits.
+While in Hondo, the Wing participated in the Medina County Fair, Christmas in God's County, and Welcome New Teachers to name a few.
+Here are pictures from one of our Medina County Fair booth exhibits.

 The kids in the bottom picture are holding souvenir pictures of Hondo Army Air Field graduate navigator Jack T. Hardwick, his fellow crewmen, and their B-17 aircraft "Minnie the Mooch".

-For more information about the Tex Hill Wing, including becoming a member, purchasing one or both of the DVDs, or about our HAAM initiative, please use the "Contact Us" page by clicking here or selecting it from the menu at the top of the page.
+For more information about the "Tex" Hill Wing, including becoming a member, please use the "Contact Us" page by clicking here or selecting it from the menu at the top of the page.